DataDog/dd-trace-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-NOTE: To contact our support team, see https://www.datadoghq.com/support/ When contacting support, please include the information requested below and the tracer log files found by default in:
+NOTE: To contact our support team, see https://www.datadoghq.com/support/ When contacting support, please include the information requested above.
+If possible, also include the tracer log files found (by default) in:
 Windows: %ProgramData%\Datadog .NET Tracer\logs\dotnet-profiler.log
 Linux: /var/log/datadog/dotnet/dotnet-profiler.log
 --!>